 Bolts and anchors must be properly tightened to the minimum recommended torque, specified by the manufacturer.
 It’s typically 40ft-lb for 3/8’’ anchors.
 Inadequate tightening can make the anchor ineffective.

-All Damotech products are delivered and installed with made by Hilti.
+All Damotech products are delivered and installed with Hilti screw-type anchors.
 These anchors offer a high shearing capacity and the possibility of being removed.
 They are quick and easy to install and are less likely to cause damage to the concrete as they do not have an expanding wedge or sleeve that applies an expansion force.